-Health professionals in acute care facilities and long term care homes will use a fully electronic “closed loop medication management” process.
+Health professionals in acute care facilities and long term care homes will use a fully electronic “closed loop medication administration” process.
 This will help improve patient safety by making sure each medication is prescribed and given to the right patient, in the right dose, at the right time, with the right documentation.

 Training and Support

 As EHR modules go live in different locations, the IHealth project team provides comprehensive training in advance.
 During the “go-live” periods, we also provide dedicated support, including:

 Training and support resources can be found both on this website, and on the Island Health Intranet.

 - Less unnecessary variation in care – consistent clinical practices across the Island Health region.

 - An electronic patient chart – no more searching for or waiting for the chart, writing orders on paper, or deciphering handwriting.

 - Easy-to-access information about the patient’s condition, allergies, medications and previous medical history.

 Changes in Clinical Practice

 Many health care providers are experiencing changes in their practice related to EHR functionality, new or improved devices and technology, and where and how they document in a digital or paper-light world.
 There may also be unanticipated changes in individual practice, as the EHR allows clinicians to access evidence-based, current and new practice standards that everyone is expected to follow.